Shan people: Major subdivisions

-The speakers of Shan, Lue, Khun and Nua languages form the majority of Dai nationality in PRC.
+The speakers of Shan, Lue, Khun and Nua languages form the majority of Dai nationality in China.

 Other Tai Shan groups

-There are various ethnic groups designated as Tai throughout Shan State, Sagaing Division and Kachin State.
-Some of these groups in fact speak Tibeto-Burman and Mon-Khmer and Assamese language, although they are assimilated into Shan society.
+There are various ethnic groups designated as Tai throughout Shan State, Northern Sagaing Division and Kachin State.
+Some of these groups in fact speak Tibeto-Burman and Mon-Khmer and Assamese languages, although they are assimilated into Shan society.